 What is Anise Seed?

 Anise (Pimpinella anisum), sometimes called aniseed, is an herb from the Apiaceae (parsley) family, which is native to the eastern Mediterranean.

-This liquorice flavour herb has been used in cooking as well as medicine for decades.
+This licorice flavor herb has been used in cooking as well as medicine for decades.

-The Anise seeds contains anethole, which is a Phytoestrogen.
+The Anise seeds contain anethole, which is a Phytoestrogen.
 This means it has estrogen-like effects.

 Please do not confuse Anise seed with Star Anise.
 The consumption of Star Anise should be avoided when pregnant and/or breastfeeding.